 I've listed some examples of my prior publications related to the Cultural Development of Mathematical Ideas.
 The publications are organized by topic and most are downloadable (by clicking on bolded text).
-Note on copyright restrictions: You may download files for personal use; you may NOT download/copy files to another site; you may NOT download or copy files for publication or sale.
+Please note and adhere to copyright restrictions: You may download files for personal use; you may NOT download/copy files to another site; you may NOT download or copy files for publication or sale.
 Thank you!

 Cultural-developmental treatment of cognition